Feldafing: History

 The more recent history of Feldafing begins with the construction of the railway line in 1864.
 The former fishing and farming village was transformed.
 Around the turn of the 20th century, a Villa quarter arose in Feldafing.
 In 1890 there were approximately 70 houses in Feldafing, and in 1933 there were more than 170.
 Between 1890 and 1933 the population more than doubled, totaling 1,185 people in 1933.
 Another population boom took place after World War II through an influx of refugees and displaced persons.

 After World War I, a golf course was built in Feldafing, one of the first in Germany.
 Afterwards, other recreation centers such as a beach and tennis club were built.
 The park and the Rose Island are currently being restored by the Bavarian Administration for State Villas, Gardens and Lakes to their original condition.

-During the Nazi era, Feldafing was the site of an elite school of the Nazi Party, the "Reichsschule Feldafing" (one its students was Martin Adolf Bormann, the son of Martin Bormann, Adolf Hitler's private secretary and head of the Nazi Party Chancellery), and of a subcamp of the Dachau concentration camp.
+During the Nazi era, Feldafing was the site of an elite school of the Nazi Party, the "Reichsschule Feldafing" (one of its students was Martin Adolf Bormann, the son of Martin Bormann, Adolf Hitler's private secretary and head of the Nazi Party Chancellery), and of a subcamp of the Dachau concentration camp.
 After the end of World War II, Feldafing became part of the American zone of occupation.
 The military administration converted the former Reichsschule and the subcamp into the Feldafing displaced persons camp, part of a network of displaced persons camps for Jewish Holocaust survivors in the US Zone in Bavaria.